luis-a-miranda/SAAB-9-3-vehicle-performance-and-consumption/README.md

 # Vehicle-performance-and-consumption
-How electric and conventional powertrains work and methods to analyse their performance and energy consumption
+Electric and conventional powertrains models;
+Methods to analyse their performance and energy consumption;